-- 11 Steep slope properties included in Development Permit Area 5 may be considered for additional density, in exchange for the preservation of open space, so long as the overall density of the site does not exceed that allowed within the Neighbourhood designation. - 12 The integration of higher density forms of ground oriented residential housing shall be encouraged on major roads and within and adjacent to Commercial Centres Neighbourhood. - 13 This Plan supports the development of a mix of residential options for all demographic categories and levels of affordability across the city.
+- 11 Steep slope properties included in Development Permit Area 5 may be considered for additional density, in exchange for the preservation of open space, so long as the overall density of the site does not exceed that allowed within the Neighbourhood designation. - 12 The integration of higher density forms of ground oriented residential housing shall be encouraged on major roads and within and adjacent to Commercial Centres - Neighbourhood. - 13 This Plan supports the development of a mix of residential options for all demographic categories and levels of affordability across the city.
 However, isolated residential developments, which are secured and gated as stand alone housing, are not supported in the Neighbourhood designation. - 14 Home-based business secondary to the principal residence will be encouraged provided that such businesses are compatible with existing adjacent uses and the environment. - 15 Historic structures, places and trees will be identified and preserved in neighbourhoods throughout the city. - 16 Existing neighbourhood plans are adopted as part of planNanaimo.
-Neighbourhood plans prepared in the future will also be adopted as part of planNanaimo and will complement the vision, goals, objectives and policies established within this Plan. - 17 This Plan supports the development of neighbourhood plans for Southend / Nob Hill and Stewart Avenue / Brechin Hill area within the next five years.
+Neighbourhood plans prepared in the future will also be adopted as part of planNanaimo and will complement the vision, goals, objectives and policies established within this Plan. - 17 Small lot, single family housing lots will be encouraged within neighbourhoods where: - an adjacent lane exists or will be provided through site development, or the proposed small lot development is an infill development and all lots will be accessed from an existing city street; - the site is within walking distance or accessible by transit to a local service centre, and neighbourhood amenities exist, such as a park, school or cultural facility; - the proposed development contributes to a mix of housing types within the existing neighbourhood or within the proposed development, including a range of lot sizes; and - the proposed development encourages attractive, pedestrian oriented housing.

-Figure 3 Planning Areas and Neighbourhood and Area Plans
+Figure 3 Planning Areas and Neighbourhood / Area Plans